PYEXPO25/T010_TECHTITANS/README.md

 ## Problem Statement

-*Problem Statement ID – xxxxx*
+*Problem Statement ID – PY068*

-Formulate your problem statement clearly and concisely.
+AI BASED EXAM PROCTORING SYSTEM

 ---

 ## Overview

-Provide an overview of the project, its purpose, and what it aims to achieve along with proposed solution
+This project aims to create a app that monitors students during online exams using computer vision and natural language processing (NLP).
+It will watch for suspicious behaviors like looking away from the screen,multiple faces or background noise and check for plagiarism in text.
+The app will logout any violations and provide a detailed report for teachers to ensure fairness in exams.

 ---

 ## Team Members

-*Team ID – xxxxx*
+*Team ID – T010*

 List your team members along with their roles.

-- *Member 1* - Team Leader
+- *SOWMYA* - FRONTEND
-- *Member 2* - Role
+- *RAMYA* - FRONTEND
-- *Member 3* - Role
+- *BHAVATHARINI* - BACKEND
-- *Member 4* - Role
+- *ROSHMITA* - BACKEND
-- *Member 5* - Role
+- *SRIMATHI* - SPOOF_DETECTION
-- *Member 6* - Role
+- *NANDHINI* - TENSORFLOW
-- *Member 7* - Role
+-
-- *Member 8* - Role
+-

 ![Team Photo](media/team-photo.png)